comrade-thotsky/MentalWarz/README.md

 Create Main Functionality of the game before we add extra toxic stuff

-KALEB WHAT'S YOUR DISCORD :D
-Mine is LilKalebFTW
-I don't know my number after it
+Because I don't have discord on my laptop :thinking:
-Then why don't you look ? :thinking: